jongviet/jongviet/README.md

-- I jumped into this field on Dec 2020 to broaden my perspectives & challenge myself.
+- I jumped into this field in Dec 2020 to broaden my perspectives & challenge myself.